 You or your department are responsible for securely disposing of or destroying any devices or media that have ever held, stored, or transmitted sensitive university data.
 This requirement includes all U-M owned devices and media, and personal devices used to access or work with U-M data.
 You may also wish to use these instructions to securely dispose of personal devices for your own security.
-U-M Property Disposition and the Computer Showcase offer services to assist departments and individuals with secure device disposal.
+U-M Property Disposition and the U-M Computer Showcase Tech Repair offer services to assist departments and individuals with secure device disposal.

 U-M licensed software must be also be removed from all computers, storage media, or personal devices before disposal or transfer to ensure compliance with license agreements and university policy (see below).
 Securely erasing or physically destroying a device will remove all licensed software.